jlpteaching/ECS201A/syllabus/syllabus.rst

 If you haven't used Piazza before, it's a cool tool that is essentially a message board for the class.
 Both Justin and I will be on Piazza to answer questions.

-It's best to ask your questions on Piazza, that way all of your classmates can see the answer instead of emailing Justin or me.
+It's best to ask your questions on Piazza.
+That way, all of your classmates can see the answer instead of emailing Justin or me.
 Additionally, you might get a much faster response from one of your classmates!

 Exam Conflicts